Donate Buy Gifts

 What We Do

-The Nasio Trust is a UK registered charity and Kenyan NGO which supports orphaned and vulnerable children and empowers communities in Kakamega County, Kenya to break the cycle of poverty and thrive, by focusing on three key strands – Education, Healthcare and Sustainable Livelihoods.
-As a grassroots charity we work in the heart of the community to identify and meet their needs.
+The Nasio Trust is a registered charity based in the UK and Kenya that derives its inspiration and values from the Christian faith, working with and supporting individuals regardless of their beliefs or background.
+We support orphaned and vulnerable children and empower communities in Kakamega County, Kenya, to break the cycle of poverty and thrive by focusing on three key strands: education, healthcare, and sustainable livelihoods.
+As a grassroots charity, we work in the heart of the community to identify and meet their needs.

 We believe children should not grow up in institutions like orphanages, where they are isolated from society because of poverty, sickness, disease or death of parents.
 Children should live in a loving family with dignity without being stigmatised by the cause of their vulnerability.